 Speed of reading

-Devices do vary in the speed in which they can take a reading.
+Devices do vary in the speed at which they can take a reading.
 Generally the faster the reading the better (as long as accuracy is not impaired).

 Some devices will provide information to alert you if a less than accurate reading has occurred, (this can be due to the patient having cold fingers, or too much movement has occurred).